psiberx/cp2077-red-hot-tools/README.md

 This plugin aims to help in the Cyberpunk 2077 mods development, offering the following features:

+- Inspect game entities and world nodes
+- Inspect ink layers and widgets (user interface)
 - Hot reload archives, scripts and tweaks
-- See scripts validation and binding errors
 - Prevent game from starting if scripts compilation fails
-- Inspect entities and world nodes

 For greater convenience it integrates with other tools: